MartaMGD/MartaMGD/README.md

 # <b> :handshake: Hi, I'm Marta! :woman:  </b>
 ⤞ :smiley: Pronouns: She/her

-⤞ :computer: I’m currently working on a cute webpage about birdwatching :bird:

-⤞ 🌱 I’m currently learning React, PHP and Symfony.

 ⤞ 💬 Ask me about anything that has to do with design :art:

 ## :speech_balloon: Contact me!